 Experimental Ophtalmology

 The experimental ophthalmology group is a research and teaching center focused on optimizing the treatment of retinal diseases, such as age-related macular degeneration (AMD) and diabetic retinopathy.
-We are interested regenerative and personalized medicine, such as the development of cell-based, GMP-compliant (Good Manufacturing Practice) Advanced Therapy Medicinal Products (ATMP) to treat neurodegenerative diseases of the eye.
-We use regenerative gene therapeutic modalities, such as transplantation of genetically-modified cells and stem cells, and are developing new biomaterials and drug application systems.
-Currently, our research efforts involve the following projects:
+We are interested in regenerative and personalized medicine, and are developing cell-based, GMP-compliant (Good Manufacturing Practice) Advanced Therapy Medicinal Products (ATMP) to treat neurodegenerative diseases of the eye by developing regenerative gene therapeutic approaches, like the transplantation of genetically-modified cells.
+Additionally, we are working with new biomaterials and drug application systems.

 Transposon-based gene cell therapy for the treatment of retinal neurodegeneration

-Xenofree ocular cell culture using human plasma lysate to develop personalized therapy approaches.
-ATMPs, including regenerative, genetic and cellular therapies, have special requirements for production or control in contrast to pharmaceuticals.
-One such specification is avoiding the use of xenogenic reagents for cell culture, due to ethical and safety concerns.
-Therefore, it is crucial to develop manufacturing procedures without the use of animal reagents.
-In this project, we are developing a xenofree cell culture system for ocular cells by using human platelet lysate from blood donation that satisfies both, the 3R principles of animal experimentation and to improves the quality of our cell products.
-Further, using autologous platelet lysate instead of animal reagents to culture autologous cells would drastically improve patients’ security.
+using human platelet lysate to develop personalized therapy approaches.
+ATMPs, including regenerative, genetic and cellular therapies, have special requirements for production and quality control.
+One condition is a cell culture system free of xenogeneic reagents to increase product safety; additionally, the use of FBS-alternatives is ethically favorable.
+We are developing a xeno-free cell culture system for ocular cells by using human platelet lysate from blood donation that satisfies both, the 3R principles of animal experimentation, and quality requirements of our cell products.
+The use of autologous platelet lysate to culture autologous cells will additionally improve patients’ security.

-Other research interests include the development of in-process quality controls for ATMPs using Raman spectroscopy; the analysis of the neuroprotective activity of scutellarin and the toxicity of decaline on the neural retina; the measure of the role of lysyl oxydase in diabetic retinopathy.
+Other research interests include the development of quality controls for ATMPs using Raman spectroscopy; the analysis of the neuroprotective activity of scutellarin and the toxicity of decaline on the neural retina; the measure of the role of lysyl oxydase in diabetic retinopathy.
 In collaboration with Prof. D. Ghezzi, EPFL, we have established an in vivo model for the implantation of self-opening, intra-neural electrodes that allow stimulation of the optic nerve and the recording of its electrophysiological activity to restore vision through optic nerve prosthesis.
 Our clinical research comprises the transfer of therapeutic approaches developed in our laboratories into the clinic and clinical trials for new drugs and innovative surgical procedures (https://www.hug.ch/ophtalmologie/recherches-cliniques).